-The beach resort and fishing town of Gimli, Manitoba, hub of the largest Icelandic community outside of Iceland, will host a unique film festival, an Icelandic cultural festival, and, with neighboring communities, an extensive self-guided tour of artists' studios and galleries.
+The beach resort and fishing town of Gimli, Manitoba, hub of the largest Icelandic community outside of Iceland, will host a unique film festival, an Icelandic cultural festival, and, with neighbouring communities, an extensive self-guided tour of artists' studios and galleries.

 Gimli sits on the western shoreline of Lake Winnipeg, a prairie ocean that's one of the world's largest lakes.
 In Norse mythology, Gimli means ‘Home of the Gods" or "Paradise."
 Gimli is about an hour's drive from the provincial capital of Winnipeg and its international airport.

 The 11th annual Gimli International Film Festival July 20-24, gives new meaning to the phrase "beach movies."

 The festival is known for its free nightly screenings on Gimli's lakefront beach.
 Films are projected over the lake onto a 35-foot-by-35-foot screen erected offshore on a sandbar surrounded by water.
 The family-friendly screenings attract crowds averaging 500 moviegoers per night, who bring their own beach blankets, cushions, and folding chairs.

 The celestial fireworks of the aurora borealis - the northern lights - sometimes appear in the night sky over the lake, competing for spectators' attention with the entertainment illuminating the screen.
 "It is a magical experience," says Cheryl Ashton, the festival's executive director.